 Click the green man icon (EDITOR panel) in PsychoPy to run the study (see screenshots below).

-In the setup window (will pop up once experiment starting), provide the participant number (123e.g., 1, 2, 3) and the session number (r12).
+In the setup window (will pop up once experiment starting), provide the participant number (1001, 1002, 1003, etc) and the session number (r1).

 This section of the study lasts about 5-7 minutes.